EmelieMarkkanen/p5-garden-diary/TESTING.md

 ### Add task form
 - The user can access the form to post a task from the button on the To-do page.
 - The form features image upload functionality.
 The image upload field lets the user upload an image.
-- When an image have been added the the image upload field a button is displayed, letting the user reupload a different image if they want to change it.
+- When an image have been added to the image upload field a button is displayed, letting the user reupload a different image if they want to change it.
 - The Title field lets the user add a title for the task.
 - The Desciption field lets the user add a text to the post.
 - The Due date date field let the user set the due date for the task.
 - The form feature a post and cancel button.
-- When the Post button is clicked the form is submitted and the data saved to the api backend.
+- When the Post button is clicked the form is submitted and the data saved to the API backend.
 - When the Cancel button is clicked the user is redirected to the previous page.

 ### Edit task form